quirkyshop/create-react-app-electron/README.md

 # autoUpdate

-[electron-simple-updater](https://github.com/megahertz/electron-simple-updater) and [electron-simple-publisher](https://github.com/megahertz/electron-simple-publisher) is a simple way to make this.You just need to modify `publisher.json` and `updator.url` in package.json.(default way is `github release` for more configuration, check [Transport](https://github.com/megahertz/electron-simple-publisher#transports))
+[electron-simple-updater](https://github.com/megahertz/electron-simple-updater) and [electron-simple-publisher](https://github.com/megahertz/electron-simple-publisher) is a simple way to make this.You just need to modify `publisher.json` and `updator.url` in package.json.(default way is `github release`.
+For more configuration, check [Transport](https://github.com/megahertz/electron-simple-publisher#transports))

 # TroubleShooting